 “Nothing,” Jay stammered.
-“I was just thinking… What do you know of that homeless man came in last night?
+“I was just thinking… What do you know bout that homeless man came in last night?

 Ed gave a dour look, but that was nothing new.
-“More than I should,” he grumbled.
+“More’n I should,” he grumbled.

 “Do you know where I can find him?
 I mean, if someone did want to—”

 “Best not mess with it,” Ed cut in.
-“I used to feed him, while ago.
+“Used to feed him while ago.
 Had to stop.
 Thing of it is, you show a kindness to men like that, they only keep comin’ back.
-Ain’t no help for him.”
+Ain’t no help for it.”

-Jay had a word or two he might say to that, but thought better.
-He needed to learn what the old man knew.
+Jay had a word or two he could say to that, but thought better.
+He needed to know what the old man knew.

-“Sure, of course.
+“Sure, okay.
 But if I could talk to him, then—”